simonehagey/orbdot/docs/source/example_rv_trends.rst

 Model Fits
 ----------
-The following code snippet fits the HAT-P-22 radial velocity data to the circular and eccentric orbit models without long-term trends (Models 1 and 2):
+The following code snippet fits the HAT-P-22 radial velocity data to the circular and eccentric orbit models, without including long-term trends (Models 1 and 2):

 .. code-block:: python